hemi93/quick-ecs/README.md

 - Injecting Dependencies into your Systems
 - Lifecycle methods for Systems (init, preUpdate, update) that allow for easy setup
 - You can define any combination of Components for System
-- Minimal amount of package dependencies (which is planned to be reduced to 0)
-- Lightweight and simple
+- Lightweight, simple and with no runtime dependencies
 - Supports method chaining for convenient entity manipulation
 - Provides TS typings for easier and safer development